Xyene/withhost/README.md

 withhost can be used to override the response to a DNS lookup for a given set of domains.
 Functionally, it is equivalent to adding /etc/hosts entries manually, except it is local for a given command.
+That is, /etc/hosts should be prioritized over DNS responses in /etc/nsswitch.conf for this utility to work well.

 For setuid executables, withhost must be invoked with root privileges, otherwise it will not work.